 Introduction to Criticism and Research

 This course is a survey-introduction to the concepts and methods of recent critical theory.
 In short, it is a ticket to engaged fluency in the dialogues and opportunities of contemporary criticism, designed for newer English graduate students (and more experienced graduate students) who do not already have a broad background in critical theory.
-We will proceed through a series of cumulative, overlapping units on new criticism, structuralism, deconstruction and poststructuralism, psychoanalysis, feminism, queer studies, Marxism, historicism, cultural studies, critical race theory, postcolonial studies, reader response, ecocriticism, and disability studies.
-We will also participate in the Modern Critical Theory Tuesday evening lecture series sponsored by the Unit for Criticism and Interpretive Theory and including parallel graduate seminars from other departments.
-Depending on scheduling and student interests, we may devote sessions to such practical concerns for graduate study in English as research methods, graduate writing, and organizing and planning one's graduate studies and academic progress intellectually and administratively.
-Attendance, inquisitiveness, and active participation in class discussion are crucial.
-(Students who prefer to be seen but not heard should not enroll.
+We will proceed through a series of cumulative, overlapping units on new criticism, structuralism, deconstruction and poststructuralism, psychoanalysis, feminism, queer studies, Marxism, historicism, cultural studies, race studies (including critical race theory), postcolonial studies, reader response, environmental criticism, and disability studies.
+Students will also have the opportunity to participate in the Modern Critical Theory Tuesday evening lecture series sponsored by the Unit for Criticism and Interpretive Theory and including parallel graduate seminars from other departments.
+Depending on scheduling and student interests, we may devote sessions to such practical concerns for graduate study in English as research methods, graduate writing, and organizing and planning your graduate studies and academic progress intellectually and administratively.
+Attendance, inquisitiveness, and vocal participation in class discussion are crucial.

 Modernist Literature and Culture

 Modernism was the great age of literary experiment and innovation.
 Novelists and poets disrupted the very forms of their writing with competing points of view, stream-of-consciousness narration, free verse splattered across the page, and stories that flaunt the expectation of resolved endings.
 Seeming certainties of gender, race, class, peace and war, physics, and the human mind collapsed.
 Everything seemed on the edge of ending—or of beginning anew.
 Concentrating on English-language Modernism (roughly 1910-1940), we will read an assortment of novels and poems and watch Georges Méliès, Charlie Chaplin’s Modern Times, and The Cabinet of Dr. Caligari on the screen—all amidst the larger Modernist scene of accelerated change in science, technology, psychology and, especially, painting, music, and dance.
 Students need no particular previous experience studying Modernism, but all students must be prepared to attend class regularly, read regularly, join class discussion, and stretch their brains.

 Critical Approaches to Literature